PRESS RELEASE: Washington Partnership Bolsters Parental Resilience, Documented in National Film

 To date, there have been more than 300 participants that have completed the program.
 Only eight percent have gone back to prison after successfully completing the program.

-The featurette An Unlikely Partnership and Building Community, Building Hope are both available at Child Welfare Information Gateway.
+The featurette An Unlikely Partnership and Building Community, Building Hope are both available at Child Welfare Services.
 A 'Take Action' discussion guide, as well as other resources, are also available to support practical use of the film.